 Tip #4 – Assess Your Furniture

 Do you need the massive sectional sofa anymore?
-Is the giant coffee table still a necessity?
+Is the giant coffee table still a necessity or can you grab some slim coffee pods, straws, and a 32 oz mug and slim down the space?
 Think about your future new space, and what kind of items will fit nicely.
 You can ditch the entertainment center, and instead, hang the TV up on a wall.
 You can opt for a smaller couch, dining table, etc. You can sell these items, and use the cash toward new furniture for your new space.

 Tip #5 – Digitize Where It Makes Sense

 Piles of papers all over the house.
 Does this sound familiar?
 It seems we all have a stack of papers (or 5) that we are going to get around to dealing with.
 Make that time now and toss or shred anything that is no longer needed.
 You can scan in old bills and receipts if needed, and opt to go paperless for future statements.
 Make a rule to deal with mail as it comes in instead of letting it pile up everywhere.

 Tip #6 – Get Rid Of The Dupes

 Do you need 4 sets of wine glasses or will one set do?
 Do you need two desks in the office or can you share one?
 There are many instances where people buy 2 of something, never using both at the same time.
 Take an inventory and keep your favorite items, giving away or selling the other items.

 Tip #7 – Organize Everything